Codecademy/docs/CONTRIBUTING.md

  There are many ways to contribute to Codecademy Docs:

-- Submit a Pull Request to edit an exisiting entry.
+- Submit a Pull Request to edit an existing entry.
 - Submit a Pull Request to create a new entry.
 - Submit a bug in [Issues](https://github.com/Codecademy/docs/issues).
 - Give feedback in the [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSeqwAiV8C2EjXciqTvPFI-ABxkh9iyy7HL-hnr69GrRW99MiA/viewform).